To dry properly, paint uses four components; Additives, Binder, Filler, Solvent.

 Although most latex paints take an hour or less before they get dry to touch, it may take about two weeks to completely get cured (to the point you can wash the surface).

-The drying time will also depend on the factors like humidity and temperature (heat or cold).
+The drying time of latex, as well as oil-based paints, will also depend on the factors like humidity and temperature (heat or cold).

 Hopefully, the above information will help you decide under what condition you can paint and what steps you can take to dry/cure the paint faster.